biowdl/QC/docs/index.md

 This repository contains a collection of [BioWDL](https://github.com/biowdl) workflows which can be used for quality control preprocessing and reporting of sequencing data.
 The following workflows are available:
-- AdapterClipping.wdl: Uses cutadapt to perform adapter clipping.
-- QC.wdl: Combines the other workflows in this repository.
+- QC.wdl: Cuts reads using cutadapt on the basis of the quality reports produced by `QualityReport.wdl`.
-- QualityReport.wdl: Uses a number of tools to produce quality reports.
+- QualityReport.wdl: Uses fastqc of tools to produce quality reports.

 These workflows are part of [BioWDL](https://biowdl.github.io/) developed by [the SASC team](http://sasc.lumc.nl/).